 URL syntax.
 If specified, it will be passed to OpenSSH to override the default

 <path> component is interpreted in the same way as an SCP path.
-It can be
+It is

-a relative path (which will be resolved relative to the default SSH working directory (usually the user’s home directory)), e.g.
+23) and target a relative path.
+The path will be resolved relative to the default SSH working directory (typically the user's home directory).

 <port> components of this URL are the same those